RyanMcNeill1977/basic_scraping/lesson2.md

 And use =importHTML to grab the table from [this BLS site](https://www.bls.gov/news.release/archives/metro_05312017.htm).

-Next, use =importXML and XPATH to extract the following fields from these market indices.
+Next, use =importXML and XPATH to extract the following fields from the following [market indices found here](http://www.reuters.com/finance/markets/us).

 ![Here's what you want.](../master/scraping15.jpg)